 GPS: N64° 32.223′ W21° 55.536′

 Or maybe you think of taking the shortcut down from the north, skipping the part-wise boring western part of road no 1, instead taking road no 35 called Kjölur route.
 It’s the civilized way of traveling the highlands, with beautiful landscapes if the weather allows.
 But a 4×4 will be needed nonetheless.
-Half way down is a great hut at Hveravellir (GPS: N64° 51.951′ W19° 33.293′) with a hot pot for free.
+Half way down is a great hut at Hveravellir (GPS: N64° 51.951′ W19° 33.293′) with a hot pot (still for free?).
 Keep in mind, there is no gas station anymore in the highlands, other than you will read in some sources.
 Make sure to have enough fuel for the whole 200km about crossing the highlands.